 \textit{Exploiting language models}: Many actions follow a specific order (see Fig.~\ref{fig:predictability}).
-If we identify the preceding actions, we could predict the subsequent action without needing to predict the next frame feature and classify it as an action.
-Furthermore, we often adhere to daily routines.
-For instance, we might wake up at 7 o'clock, head to the washroom, and then prepare and eat breakfast.
-Learning such routines or action patterns is akin to our predictive abilities based on the experiences we have gathered since childhood.
-In this context, transferring the knowledge harnessed by large language models (LLMs) like ChatGPT~\cite{chatgpt} to action anticipation is a fascinating avenue to explore, as LLMs are trained on extensive text corpora which encapsulate such data, and demonstrate remarkable zero-shot capability in effectively tackling multiple NLP or vision-centric tasks~\cite{chen2023videollm,zhao2023antgpt}.
+Identifying preceding actions could enable predicting subsequent ones without requiring frame-level feature prediction and classification.
+Moreover, humans adhere to daily routines, and learning such action patterns is akin to our predictive abilities based on lifelong experience.
+In this context, transferring the knowledge harnessed by large language models (LLMs) to action anticipation has emerged as an active research direction, as LLMs are trained on extensive text corpora that encapsulate commonsense knowledge about action sequences and demonstrate remarkable zero-shot capability across multiple vision-language tasks.

+Recent works have begun to leverage LLMs for long-term action anticipation, particularly on the Ego4D benchmark~\cite{graumanEgo4DWorld0002022,zhao2024antgpt,kim2024palm}, where promising results have been reported.
+However, the application of LLMs to short-term anticipation settings, such as EpicKitchens~\cite{damen2022rescaling}, remains largely unexplored.
+Similarly, long-term anticipation benchmarks that additionally require the prediction of action durations, such as Breakfast~\cite{kuehneLanguageActionsRecovering2014}, have received limited attention from LLM-based methods.
+Bridging these gaps, namely adapting LLMs to fine-grained temporal reasoning and duration estimation, constitutes a promising direction for future work.

 \textit{Personalization}: Current approaches are subject-agnostic, treating all individuals as having uniform preferences and behaviors.
 However, it is evident that each individual possesses unique tendencies, preferences, and patterns of behavior.
 Adapting anticipation models to individuals is another promising research direction.
 In particular, if the personal context, e.g., on vacation, is known.